fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rid-01.md

 * Ambiguity in mapping between the individual Source RTP Streams and their equivalent format specification in the SDP.

-This specification defines a new SDP framework for configuring and identifying Source RTP Streams (Section 2.1.10 {{I-D.ietf-avtext-rtp-grouping-taxonomy}}) called "RTP Source Stream Identifier (rid)" along with the SDP attributes to constrain their payload formats in a codec-agnostic way.
+This specification defines a new SDP framework for constraining Source RTP Streams (Section 2.1.10 {{I-D.ietf-avtext-rtp-grouping-taxonomy}}), called "Restriction Identifier (rid)", along with the SDP attributes to constrain their payload formats in a codec-agnostic way.
 The "rid" framework can be thought of as complementary extension to the way the media format parameters are specified in SDP today, via the "a=fmtp" attribute.
 This specification also proposes a new RTP header extension to carry the "rid" value, to provide correlation between the RTP Packets and their format specification in the SDP.